 School is finally back in session.
-Make one of these Bake to School Recipes to serve as a sweet snack, pack in lucky lunchboxes, or to enjoy by yourself in peace and quiet.
+Make one of these Bake to School Desserts to serve as a sweet snack, pack in lucky lunchboxes, or to enjoy by yourself in peace and quiet.

 These Nutella-Stuffed Oatmeal Cookies are every bit as good as they sound.
 With crisp, golden edges and a forever gooey center, the combination of textures makes each bite even more satisfying than the last.